 In the second half of this guide, I outline the process of obtaining some of the more popular African visas in East and Southern Africa.
 Each entry includes info on visa availability, price, and requirements.
 I will try to keep this list up to date as I continue my travels.
 I travel on a US passport but will try to include info for other nationalities as well.

-Where you apply for your Africa visas depends on your destination country, your nationality, your route, and the port of entry where you plan to enter the country.
-Before you leave on your trip, you must research each specific African visa that you’ll need to obtain.
+Where you apply for your African visas depends on your destination country, your nationality, your route, and the port of entry where you plan to enter the country.
+Before you leave on your trip, you must research each specific visa that you’ll need to obtain.
 There are four different places that you may need to apply.
-Listed in order of most convenient to least convenient, they include:

 African Visa on Arrival at the Border or Port of Entry

-Many African countries offer a visa on arrival system (VOA) where you don’t have to arrange anything in advance.
-Just show up at the airport or land border, fill out a form, pay the fee, and you get your visa.
+Many African countries offer a visa-on-arrival system (VOA) where you don’t have to arrange anything in advance.
+Just show up at the airport or land border, fill out a form, pay the fee, and get your visa.
 This is the best and cheapest option if it is available.

 Before showing up, make sure that the visa on arrival is available for your nationality.
 Also, make sure that it is offered at the port of entry where you plan to arrive.
 Some countries only offer visas on arrival at larger border crossings.
 Some countries, like Ethiopia, only offer visas on arrival the international airport.